jashapiro/jashapiro.github.io/courses/biolB215f14/dataframes.markdown

 Below is a brief introduction to working with `dplyr`; I highly recommend you check out the more complete description available at the [dplyr website](http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html).

 ### `group_by()` and `summarize()`
-Some of the most common functions we will use are `group_by()` and `summarize()`, which do just what they say. `group_by()` divides a data frame in to subgroups based on some condition, and `summarize()` (or `summarise()` if you are more comfortable with that) calculates statistics based on the data in those subgroups, returning the results as a new data frame, with one row per group.
+Some of the most common functions we will use are `group_by()` and `summarise()`, which do just what they say. `group_by()` divides a data frame in to subgroups based on some condition, and `summarize()` (or `summarise()` if you are more comfortable with that) calculates statistics based on the data in those subgroups, returning the results as a new data frame, with one row per group.
 A simple example of its use is to find out how many observations (rows) are in each subset of the data, taking advantage of the function `n()`, which is also part of `dplyr`. (`n()` is largely equivalent to the base function `nrow()` which will tell you how many rows there are in a data frame, but it works with grouped data.)

 So the steps are these: first divide up the data with `group_by()`.
 To do this you give the data frame as the first argument (this will become a pattern), then the remaining variables are the names of the columns that you want to divide the data based on.
 You don't need to put them in quotes.

 {% highlight r %}
-grouped_crabs <- group_by(crabs, sex, sp)
+library(dplyr) #load the package if you have not done so already grouped_crabs <- group_by(crabs, sex, sp)
 {% endhighlight %}